tichx/collaborative-photo-management/README.md

         - 500: Internal server error.
 #### Photo Management
 - /v1/photos: import photos
     - POST; application/json: Import a new photo under the user’s account.
+        - Required payload: {"url" : "https://aws.s3.com/someimage.jpg"} or {"url" : "https://aws.s3.com/someimage.jpg", "description": "image caption."}
         - 201; application/json: Successfully adds the photo to the gallery; returns a json object of the imported photo information.
         - 400: Some parameters (unsupported format etc.) are wrong.
         - 401: x-user is missing from header or user is not authenticated
         - 500: Internal server error.
 - /v1/photos?{year|month|datetime}=
     - GET; application/json: get all the photos, then filter by year inside the sql query
+        - Sample payload:
+            - /v1/photos?year=2020
+            - /v1/photos?month=12
+            - /v1/photos?datetime=2020/12/21
         - 200; application/json: Successfully gets the information of all photos, returns an array of json objects of the photo information.
         - 401: x-user is missing from header or user is not authenticated
         - 500: Internal server error.